jetelain/AceArsenalExtended/README.md

                     // image = "xxx"; Background image in Arsenal
                     // icon = "xxx"; If can changeingame, action icon in ACE menu
-                    // actionlabel = "xxx"; If can changeingame, action label in ACE menu };
+                    // actionlabel = "xxx"; If can changeingame, action label in ACE menu
+                    // itemingame = "xxx"; If can changeingame, requires this item to be present in inventory.
+Item will be removed from inventory (added back if an other value is choosen)
+                };
                 class value2
                 {